2012 Article, updated February 2018

 Is strategic planning of interest or value for not-for-profits?

-An experienced company director, Richard Westlake, was quoted in a Dominion Post, 10 March 2012, as saying that in some regards it is easier to be a director of a business than a not-for-profit.
+An experienced company director, Richard Westlake, was quoted in a Dominion Post article, 10 March 2012, as saying that in some regards it is easier to be a director of a business than a not-for-profit.
 “In commerce if you make shareholders rich, they are reasonably forgiving.
 Defining success in the not-for-profit sector is often more complex.”
-I suggest that having a strategic plan should help identify success (and failure).
+I suggest that having a strategic plan should help identify what success should look like (and, therefore, what failure would look like).

 There is no legal requirement that a not-for-profit entity have a strategic plan, but if it acts outside its purposes or objects it runs a number of risks.
-Further, on liquidation the adequacy of the performance of those in governance may come under the liquidator’s critical scrutiny, and as my 23 March 2012 article pointed out, sections 300 and 301, Companies Act 1993, apply on the liquidation of an incorporated society or charitable trust; and those in governance may be personally liable if the entity they have governed has suffered losses caused by them.
-Good strategic planning may be an effective way of minimising those risks.
+Further, on liquidation the adequacy of the performance of those in governance may come under the liquidator’s critical scrutiny, and as my Article Personal Liability of those in Governance pointed out, sections 300 and 301, Companies Act 1993, apply on the liquidation of an incorporated society or charitable trust; and those in governance may be personally liable if the entity they have governed has suffered losses caused by them.
+Good strategic planning may be one effective way of minimising those risks.

 How to plan strategically